COVID19StatePolicy/SocialDistancing/data/README.md

 **_State updates_**
 - **Tennessee**: "SchoolClose" for the remainder of the academic year issued and enacted on 20200415.
 - **West Virginia**: "GathRestrict5" for Cabell, Ohio, Wayne, and Wood counties (so "StateWide" coded as 0) issued on 20200410, enacted on 20200411.
-- Extensions of currently implemented policies occurred for the following states:
+- Extensions of currently implemented policies occurred for the following states (as reflected in "DateExpiry"):
     - **Idaho**: "StayAtHome" extended to 20200430.
     - **Iowa**: "GathRestrict10" extended to 20200501.
     - **Kansas**: "StayAtHome" extended to 20200503.